+- 2. In the Format section, select Movie.

-- 2. Set Movie Format to Windows Media Video (.wmv). - 3.
-Click on the Movie Settings button.
+- 3. In the Movie Format drop-down, select Windows Media Video (.wmv).

+- 4. Click on the Movie Options button.

-How to access the WMV Settings dialog box from the Write node Layer Properties
+How to access the WMV Options dialog box from the Write node Layer Properties

 - 1. In the Node view, locate your scene's Write node. - 2.
-Open the Write node's Layer Properties by doing one of the following: - Click on the yellow square at the left end of the Write node.
+Open the Write node's Layer Properties by doing one of the following: - Click on the yellow square \rightarrow at the left end of the Write node.

-- Right-click on the Write node, then select Layer Properties. - 3.
-In the Write node's Layer Properties, enable the Movie option. - 1.
-To the right of the Movie check box, open the drop down menu and select Windows Media Video (.wmv). - 2.
-To the right of Movie Options, click on Customize.
+- 3. In the Write node's Layer Properties, enable the Movie option. - 1.
+To the right of the Movie check box, open the drop-down menu and select Windows Media Video (.wmv). - 2.
+To the right of Movie Options, click Customize.

-Parameter Description Video Variable Bit Rate Quality Lets you choose a quality setting ranging from 5 to 100 for the video stream.
+Parameter Description Video Variable Bit Rate Quality Allows you choose a quality setting ranging from 5 to 100 for the video stream.
 The higher the quality of the export, the larger the resulting file.
-Sound Lets you choose among preset combinations of audio sample rates, sample sizes and channel modes for the audio stream: • Sample rate: Available sample rates are 8000 Hz, 16000 Hz, 22050 Hz and 44100 Hz.
-The default setting is 22050 Hz.
-It is best to export your audio at a rate that matches the rate of your original sound files.
-For example, if your file has an audio sample rate of 48000 Hz and you choose a sample rate of 22050 Hz, the sound will play at the same speed, but higher frequencies will be missing, making it sound muffled.
-For reference, the standard sound quality is 44000 kHz for films, and 48000 kHz for DVD.
-Lower rates are liable to impact the quality of your movie's audio track negatively, but they can be useful if disk space or download speed is critical.
-Profile Sample size: Also known as Bit Depth, this determines the amount of precision used to record each wavelength in the audio track.
+Sound Uncheck this checkbox if you want to export a movie without an audio track.
+NOTE The Sound section of this dialog is not available if you are exporting an EDL/AAF/XML sequence, as this type of export creates video files with no audio track and export sound clips in separate sound files.
+Profile Allows you to select one of the preset combinations of audio sample rates, sample sizes and channel modes for the audio stream:

+• Sample rate: Available sample rates are 8000 Hz, 16000 Hz, 22050 Hz and 44100 Hz.
+The higher the sample rate, the better the audio quality.

+Harmony cannot export audio at a higher sample rate than 22.050 kHz.
+If you select a higher sample rate, your project's audio will be upsampled, which means it will take more disc space without increasing in quality.

+Sample size: Also known as bit depth, this determines the amount of precision used to record each wavelength in the audio track.
 The standard size is 16-bit.
 If you choose 8-bit, the amount of disk space the audio track of your movie file requires is halved, but the audio quality will be significantly lower.

+Exporting in 8-bit audio requires Apple QuickTime to be installed.

-Channel mode: Stereo sound has a separate audio track for the left and the right speakers, allowing to make the origin of each sound realistically match the origin of their corresponding action.
-If you choose Mono, the audio track in the exported movie file may use less disk space, but both the left and right channels will be merged into a single track.
-NOTE Exporting in 8-bit audio requires Apple QuickTime to be installed.
+• Channel mode: Available channel modes are Stereo and Mono.
+Stereo sound has a separate audio track for the left and the right speakers, whereas mono sound uses a single track for all speakers.